OpenProducer/newspack-platform/wp-content/plugins/radio-station/docs/Options.md

 #### [Pro] Role Editor Interface
 Allows you to assign any of the Radio Station plugin Roles directly to any user.

+## Value Filters

+For custom flexibility, all Plugin Settings can also be filtered via their respective option key.
+Use `add_filter` to add a filter to `radio_station_{settings_key}`, check your desired conditions to modify the value and return the value.